-The conclusions and recommendations you’ll come to after reading the posts should be about your preparation to the most difficult examination you’ll probably ever take.
+The conclusions and recommendations you’ll come to after reading our posts should be about the best way to prepare for probably the most difficult exam you’ll ever take.

 And when you’re studying may the following quotation attributed to Winston Churchill give you strength and motivation:

 For many years now we’ve been helping people in their preparations for the CFA® exam and other financial exams.
 We have observed that there are 3 main reasons why people taking such an exam fail to pass it.
 First of all, though it may sound rather surprising, some people struggle with maths.
 It’s true not only of those who graduated from the university some time ago but also of students who currently attend their classes.

 New Year is the time of new beginning.
 If you’re about to face your CFA level 2 exam this year, it’s perfect time to take up your preparation now.
 Tempted to wait just a little bit longer, a week or a month perhaps?
 Naaah...
 Better pull up your sleeves and start right away.
 Below, you will find a link to a detailed 5-month CFA level 2 study plan, beginning on 2 January and ending on 2 June.

 Before you get down to work, stop for a while and ask yourself one fundamental question, which is: “How do I overcome the low 40% or so passing rate?”.
 To be very specific, we should also add here that this 40-ish passing rate (in %) is a real value calculated for those who actually took the exam (i.e. it excludes no-shows usually accounting for as much as 20-25% of all registered candidates).